Likelihood of Confusion: What Makes Trademarks Similar or Not?

 Need to overcome a likelihood of confusion refusal?

-Reach out to patent and trademark attorney Vic Lin by email or call (949) 223-9623 to see how we can help you overcome a likelihood of confusion rejection.
+Reach out to US patent and trademark attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you overcome a likelihood of confusion rejection.
+Better yet, see how we can help you file a trademark application that would avoid or minimize a confusion refusal.

 How useful was this post?